SELINA-team/SELINA.R/README.md

 folder.
 1\. `pre-trained_params.pt` : a file containing all parameters of the trained model
-2\. `pre-trained_meta.pkl` : a file containing the cell types and genes of the reference data
+2\. `pre-trained_meta.rds` : a file containing the cell types and genes of the reference data

 ### Predict